scikit-build/scikit-build-core/docs/getting_started.md

 ### Source code

-For this tutorial, you can either use write a C extension yourself, or you can use pybind11 and C++.
+For this tutorial, you can either write a C extension yourself, or you can use pybind11 and C++.
 Select your preferred version using the tabs - compare them!

 ````{tab} C